CycloneDX/cyclonedx.org/capabilities/bomlink/index.md

 - /capabilities/rfc-tbd/

 # Hero section
-title: IETF RFC TBD
+title: CycloneDX BOM-Link
-window_title: CycloneDX - RFC TBD
+window_title: CycloneDX BOM-Link
-description: IETF RFC TBD
+description: CycloneDX BOM-Link is a formally registered URN that provides the ability to reference components, services, or vulnerabilities inside a BOM from other systems or other BOMs.

 # Micro navigation
 micro_nav: false